JanHerca/urantiapedia/output/wikijs/en/article/Peep_Sober/The_Future_of_our_Planet_as_a_Known_and_Unknown_Reality_2.md

 Today it is obvious that the starting point of our traditional time reckoning (A.D.) is wrong.
 But perhaps we should count the millennia starting, not from the birth of Jesus, but rather from his baptism (or from the bestowal of the Spirit of Truth).
 If we do so, the second millennium would be a thing of the past in A.D.
 2026 or respectively in 2030.
 That is extremely important if we read in _The Urantia Book_ the following paragraph:

 > _From time to time, on motion of the planetary authorities or the system rulers, special resurrections of the sleeping survivors are conducted.
 Such resurrections occur at least every millennium of planetary time, when not all but “many of those who sleep in the dust awake.”
 These special resurrections are the occasion for mobilizing special groups of ascenders for specific service in the local universe plan of mortal ascension.
-There are both practical reasons and sentimental associations connected with these special resurrections._ [UB 49:6.2](/en/The_Urantia_Book/49#p6_2)
+There are both practical reasons and sentimental associations connected with these special resurrections._ <a id="a95_542"></a>[UB 49:6.2](/en/The_Urantia_Book/49#p6_2)

 We may detect references to some kind of a cosmic event “in the end of time” also in the writings of the prophets Daniel and Ezekiel, and in the Apocalypse.